liturte/FALCON/README.md

 # FALCON
-Our complete code, model weights, and dataset are coming soon.
+Our complete code, model weights are coming soon.